Huayna Picchu 65 articles

 • 1) Is Huayna Picchu safe for children?

-• 2) Are mountain rains dangerous?
+• 2) Are rains dangerous in the mountains?

 • 3) When is the best time to go?